samolds/shipyard/web/README.md

-# Democart Web
+# Shipyard Web

-A ReactJS frontend for this democart project.
+A ReactJS frontend for this Shipyard project.
 The project was started with `npx create-react-app` and relies on these 3rd party packages:
 - axios